Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Swirl Combustion Chamber

 The swirl combustion chamber is also known as the turbulence combustion chamber.
-Swirl is a circular motion which is transferred to the incoming air during the suction stroke.
+Swirl is a circular motion that is transferred to the incoming air during the suction stroke.

 Swirl Comustion Chamber

-In the swirl combustion chamber, the air is given a swirl while coming in the cylinder.
-The fuel is injected in this swirled air so that mixing and burning of fuel take place completely.
+In the swirl combustion chamber, the air is given a swirl while coming into the cylinder.
+The fuel is injected into this swirled air so that the mixing and burning of fuel takes place completely.

 Squish Combustion Chamber

-Squish is a flow of air which goes from periphery to the centre of the cylinder.
+Squish is a flow of air that goes from the periphery to the center of the cylinder.
 To get a swish combustion chamber, a groove is made inside the piston head.

 Squish Combustion Chamber

 During the compression stroke when the piston moves from BDC to TDC, it squeezes the air from its periphery towards the centre.
-This action gives turbulence to air.
-The fuel is injected at the centre of the combustion chamber.
-Some times the squish combustion chamber is made inside the cylinder head.
+This action gives turbulence to the air.
+The fuel is injected at the center of the combustion chamber.
+Sometimes the squish combustion chamber is made inside the cylinder head.

 Air Cell Combustion Chamber

 The air cell is a small combustion chamber connected through the air in a narrow passage with the main combustion chamber.
-During the compression stroke, the air is compressed in the air cell also.
+During the compression stroke, the air is compressed in the air cell.

 Air Cell Combustion Chamber